 More recently, his research has gravitated towards questions of cultural memory, the aesthetics and politics of appropriation, and theories and practices of the archive, all of which bear on his role as co-curator of the Festival of (In)appropriation, an annual, international showcase of experimental found-footage film and video sponsored by LA Filmforum, now in its sixth year.
 Mr. Cohen also maintains an active practice as a poet and visual artist.
 His writing has appeared in journals such as Annetna Nepo, E-ratio, and Anti-, and his photographic work featured among the winners of the 2013 International Juried Competition of the Los Angeles Center for Digital Art (LACDA).
 From October 2012 to April 2013, he served as Visualist-in-Residence at the Institute for Cultural Inquiry in Los Angeles, where he developed The Valaco Archive, a multi-media visual research installation concerned with notions of experimental accumulation and speculative archives.

 Mamber is the author of the iPad app ClipNotes, which has been available in the App Store since November 2012.
 ClipNotes is a way to help retrieve pre-selected segments of any film or video and show them together with your descriptions while the segments are showing.
 It’s useful for individual study, teaching or presentation.
-ClipNotes for Windows became available in November 2013 and recently received an Editor’s Pick Award from BestWindows8apps.net.
+ClipNotes for Windows became available in November 2013 and can now be used on any computer running Windows 10.

-Mamber’s Who Shot Liberty Valance? is available as a free iPad app in the iTunes App Store.
+Mamber’s Who Shot Liberty Valance? is available as a free iPad app in the iOS App Store.
 The app is an experimental study of the classic 1962 John Ford film The Man Who Shot Liberty Valance and advances an argument about new ways to consider it.
 The app includes opportunities to simultaneously explore selected key segments, as well as some magnified views, 3D models and diagrams.
 Annotated selections from 50 years of scholarly writing about the film are also included.
-Based on the web site of the same name, this new version is redesigned and programmed as a completely standalone app.
-It works on any retina display iPad (iPad 3 or newer and current iPad mini).
-Links to the apps are available below.

-Mamber’s third app, 7 Thursdays: Looking at Brief Encounter, is now also available in the iTunes App Store.
+Mamber’s third app, 7 Thursdays: Looking at Brief Encounter, is also available in the iOS App Store.
 This is the next in a series looking at films with unusual time structures (Liberty Valance is the first).
 This is an experimental study of the great 1946 David Lean film and invites new ways to consider it.
 The app includes opportunities to simultaneously explore selected key segments, as well as a week-by-week accounting of how space is used in the repeated scenes in the tea room set, using 3-D models and clips from the film.
 References to time and some scholarship about the film are also presented.
-It runs on any retina display iPad (iPad 3 or newer) and looks particularly great on an iPad Pro.

 Mamber has been active in the digital media arena for several decades.
 He started out writing a variety of tools and applications, principally exploring the possibilities of using digital media for film analysis, and has gone on to design multimedia applications and web sites.
 He has been a visiting research scientist at the IBM T.J.
 Watson Center in New York and has served as a National IBM Consulting Scholar.
 His work has been supported by a MacArthur Foundation grant and by the Intel Research Council.